SEAPLANE HISTORY AT WINDERMERE

 The Westmorland Gazette, 12 July 1913:

-‘Lieutenant Trotter had Mr. Gnosspelius’s monoplane out on Monday.
+‘Lieut.
+Trotter had Mr. Gnosspelius’s monoplane out on Monday.
 He made two flights upon it, and in concluding a third he descended in Parsonage Bay.
 By some mischance the machine instead of alighting horizontally, or nearly so, on the surface of the lake dipped into the water with its front end and turned right over from back to front.
-The propeller was broken, this being about 200 yards from the shore; but the aviator was soon taken off by a motor-boat which was approaching.
-He received a cut on the chin but was otherwise unhurt, and later in the evening the hydroplane was righted and towed to the shed at Bowness for repairs.
-Lieutenant Trotter, seeing what was going to happen, jumped from a height of 12 or 15 feet into the water in order to avoid risk of injury from becoming entangled in the machine.
-He swam about for some time until the motor launch came along.’
+The propeller was broken, this being about 200 yards from the shore; but he seised hold of the upturned hydro-aeroplane and was soon taken off by a motor-boat which was approaching.
+He received a cut on the chin but was otherwise unhurt, and later in the evening the hydro-aeroplane was righted and towed to the shed at Bowness for repairs.
+Lieut Trotter, seeing what was going to happen, jumped from a height of 12 or 15 feet into the water in order to avoid risk of injury from becoming entangled in the machine.’

 Flight Lieutenant John Cripps